Militia: The Troubles and Irish War of Independence

-Finland

-Members of the White Guard after the Battle of Varkaus.
-The White Guard was a voluntary militia that fought for the Whites in the Finnish Civil War.

-While Finland employs conscription, they do not have separate militia units: all units are organized by and under the command of the Finnish Defence Forces.
-All men belong to the reserve until age 50 or 60 depending on rank, and may be called up in case of mobilization.
-Each reservist is assigned a position in a unit to be activated.
-However, since 2004, the FDF does have territorial forces, organized along the lines of regular infantry formations, which are composed of volunteers.
-Furthermore, long-range patrol units (sissi troops, a type of special forces) are assigned to local troops.

-In history, before Finland became independent, two types of local militias existed: the White Guards and Red Guards, which were non-socialists and socialists, respectively.
-In the Finnish Civil War (1918) the White Guards founded the White Army, which was victorious over the Red Guards.
-White Guards continued their existence as a volunteer militia until the Second World War.
-In some cases their activity found overt political expression as in the Mäntsälä rebellion.
-However, in 1934 separate wartime White Guard units were dissolved and in the Second World War they served at the front, dispersed in regular units.
-They were dissolved as a condition of peace after the Continuation War.

 India

 Salwa Judum (meaning "Peace March" or "Purification Hunt" in Gondi language) was a militia active in the Chhattisgarh state of India.

 Village Defence Guards, formerly known as Village Defence Committees, were first set up in 1995.
 The idea of the VDCs was to arm ex-service personnel to check Pakistani infiltration and espionage.
 The VDCs were formed in Jammu region of J&K to offer self-defence capabilities to villagers in the face of looming terrorist threats.
 Under the scheme, each VDC used to have a Special Police Officer (SPO) as its in-charge and there were 10-15 other volunteer members, mostly ex-service personnel.
 They were given .303 rifles and ammunition.
 The SPO in charge of the VDC was paid whereas the rest were volunteers.
 In 2020, the policy of Village Defence Committees was revamped and Village Defence Groups were introduced, members of whom are called Village Defence Guards.
 It was not just a change of name as the very structure of committees was changed.
 Unlike VDCs where only SPOs were paid, all VDGs are paid.

 A total of 4,153 Village Defence Groups (VDG) and 32,355 Special Police Officers were engaged in Jammu and Kashmir in different responsibilities for the protection of civilians and anti-terrorists operations.